SaladTechnologies/comfyui-api/README.md

 CMD ["./comfyui-wrapper"]
 ```

-The server will be available on port 3000 by default, but this can be customized with the `PORT` environment variable.
+The server will be available on port `3000` by default, but this can be customized with the `PORT` environment variable.

 The server hosts swagger docs at `/docs`, which can be used to interact with the API.

+## Probes

+The server has two probes, `/health` and `/ready`.
+- The `/health` probe will return a 200 status code once the warmup workflow has complete.
+- The `/ready` probe will also return a 200 status code once the warmup workflow has completed, and the server is ready to accept requests.

 ## Application Configuration Guide